biscuit-090/jackboxmodpack/README.md

 - `npx electron-packager . jackboxmodpack --platform=win32 --arch=x64`
   - this bigass command builds an `.exe` that you can double click to run.
 I know, I really thought of everything huh.
   - **Note**: this command may take a couple minutes to finish as it's building a giant Windows compatible program for your convenience and we all know how lovely Windows is.
 If you think it's stuck it's not.
 Let it cook.
-4. Next, `cd` into the newly built folder `jackboxmodpack-win32-x64`
-5. Open two command prompts or powershells.
+4. Open two command prompts or powershells.
   - `cd` into `jackboxmodpack-main\jackboxmodpack-main` on the first terminal.
   - Run `serve -s build`.
   - `cd` into `jackboxmodpack-main\jackboxmodpack-main\server` on the second terminal.
   - Run `python app.py`.
     - Running both of these servers is meant to be automatic when you run the .exe but imma automate that shit later bc I need sleep and nourishment and like other human shit rn fr.
-6. Click into `jackboxmodpack-win32-x64` and double click that `.exe` biotch!!
+5. Click into `jackboxmodpack-win32-x64` and double click that `.exe` biotch!!
+> **IMPORTANT**: You will need to run step 4 & 5 every time you want to use this software.
+This step will be eliminated in the future.

 This software is untested af 🔥